 Immunosuppression is required for life to prevent rejection.
 Combinations of drugs are used to target more than one pathway.
-Many of the complications of transplant are due to immunosuppression.
+Many of the complications of transplantation are due to immunosuppression.
 If it is too little, rejection occurs, if too much, infections and medication side-effects are more pronounced e.g. renal impairment.
-Unfortunately we do not have a reliable test to assess the level of activation of the immune system, so adjusting medications relies on "walking the tightrope" between too much and too little, based on the patient's condition.
+Unfortunately, we do not have a reliable test to assess the level of activation of the immune system, therefore, adjusting medications relies on "walking the tightrope" between too much and too little, based on the patient's condition.

 The strategy to prevent early graft rejection usually includes intraoperative steroids followed either by T cell depletion (thymoglobulin) or preventing Signal 2 of the T cell activation pathway with Basiliximab.
 Long term the mainstay is a combination of calcineurin inhibition (preventing intracellular cytokine signaling from reaching the nucleus) and cell cycle inhibition - either directly using azathioprine or mycophenolate mofetil (MMF) or through mTOR inhibitors.

 - Calcineurin inhibitors (CNI): Ciclosporin and Tacrolimus are calcineurin inhibitors.
 After T cells receptors are activated a signal pathway is enhanced to produce interleukins (amongst other molecules).
 This pathway requires calcineurin (a calcium calmodulin dependent phosphatase).
-Inactivation of this pathway reduces IL2 production.
+Inactivation of this pathway reduces IL2 production and subsequent lymphocyte activation.

 - Cell cycle inhibitors: Azathioprine is a purine analogue whilst MMF blocks purine synthesis by enzyme inhibition.
 Both impair DNA synthesis and they thus act as antiproliferation agents.